mirnes-mrkaljevic/mirnes-mrkaljevic.github.io/docs/_posts/2025-06-09-understanding-the-lifecycle-of-dotnet-core-web-api-request.md

 {: .space }
 ## Conclusion

 The .NET Core Web API request lifecycle is powerful and highly extensible.
-By understanding each step—especially the flow of middleware before and after controller logic—you can design better APIs, implement robust logging and error handling, and create a maintainable architecture that scales well.
+By understanding each step, you can design better APIs, implement robust logging and error handling, and create a maintainable architecture that scales well.

 Happy coding!